-- The physics of a boomerang
+- The returning Boomerang: how it flies

 - Noongar concept of seasons

 - Science behind the digeridoo

 - Traditional medicine

 - Chemistry of balga or spinifex resin

 - Aboriginal knowledge of historic sea level changes

 - Fire management

 - Astronomy.

 Dancing feet

 Have a brain break and dance to music from around the world.
 Bring and share music recordings that are special to your family and, if you can, demonstrate traditional dance steps to others in the class.
 Alternatively, watch a video of traditional dances and then work your way through some fun dance tutorials!